Creole peoples: Spanish Philippines

 Persons of pure Spanish descent born in the islands of the Spanish Philippines were called Insulares ("islanders") or Criollos.

 Although many of the Spanish Americans in the islands were also persons of pure Spanish descent, they, along with many Mestizos and Castizos from Spanish America living in the East Indies were also classified as "Americanos".

 Caribbean

 In many parts of the Southern Caribbean, the term Creole people is used to refer to the mixed-race descendants of Europeans and Africans born in the islands.
 Over time, there was intermarriage with Amerindians and residents from Asia, the Middle East and Latin America as well.
 They eventually formed a common culture based on their experience of living together in countries colonized by the French, Spanish, Dutch, and British.

-A typical Creole person from the Caribbean has French, Spanish, Portuguese, British, or Dutch ancestry, mixed with sub-Saharan African ethnicities, and sometimes mixed with Native Indigenous peoples of the Americas.
+A typical Creole person from the Caribbean has French, Spanish, Portuguese, British, Dutch or Jewish ancestry, mixed with sub-Saharan African ethnicities, and sometimes mixed with Native Indigenous peoples of the Americas.
 As workers from Asia entered the Caribbean, Creole people of colour intermarried with Arabs, Indians, Chinese, Javanese, Filipinos, Koreans, and Hmongs.
 The latter combinations were especially common in Guadeloupe.
 The foods and cultures are the result of creolization of these influences.